Join me!

 Good for skin and good for soapmaking, sunflower oil is a match made in heaven for skincare enthusiasts.
 Since making a ton of soap can get pricey, I love incorporating sunflower oil into the recipe as it’s an economical option.
 Every little bit helps when batching!

 Sunflower oil is best for creating a moisturizing soap.
 The linoleic acid makes it great for dry skin that doesn’t like anything too stripping.
-The soap is softer to the touch and feels amazing to rub against your skin.
+The soap is softer to the touch and feels amazing when rubbed against your skin.

 sunflower soap with turmeric and calendula